Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 After climbing up, we could hear some muffled noises coming from the room.
 I charged through the open door expecting to get into a fight with some guards, but the sight of numerous girls surrounding a half-dressed Yi Long in bed was the only thing we saw.

 The girls gasped as an unknown assailant waving a chef knife had popped in.
-Suddenly, I felt very bad at what I was doing.
+Suddenly, I felt like a villain interrupting a setting with unnecessary threats and added tension.

 “Wait!
 It’s not- I mean, I’m not here willingly!!!”